No quick fix seen for Novartis's troubled Alcon unit

 Jimenez has left that option open, saying he is amenable to "peeling off underperforming parts of Alcon."
 For now, he is committed to Alcon, though his patience is not infinite.

-"You have an on-trend business with an ageing population," Jimenez told analysts in October.
+"You have an on-trend business with an aging population," Jimenez told analysts in October.
 "If it doesn't improve, then we've got a different conversation."

 (Editing by Greg Mahlich)